Infinitesimal automorphisms of algebraic varieties and vector fields on elliptic surfaces: Examples

 The first Weierstrass model $X'$ can be embedded in $\PP(1,1,2,3)$ as

 and it follows from Tate's algorithm that $f$ admits a fiber of type ${\rm II}$ over $t = 0$ and a fiber of type ${\rm IV}^*$ over $s = 0$.
 There is a $\mu_2$-action on the Weierstrass model given by

-This action fixes the unique singular point $P = [0:1:0:0]$ of $X'$, hence it lifts to the blow-up of $X'$ at $P$ by Lemma \ref{blowup}.
+This action fixes the unique singular point $P = [0:1:0:0]$ of $X'$, hence it lifts to the blow-up of $X'$ at $P$ by Proposition \ref{blowup}.
 Since $P$ is of type $E_6$, it follows from \cite[Theorem 5.1 (iii)]{Hirokado} that the action lifts to $X$.

 Similarly, the second Weierstrass model $X'$ can be embedded in $\PP(1,1,2,3)$ as

 This time, Tate's algorithm shows that $f$ admits a fiber of type ${\rm III}$ over $t = 0$ and a fiber of type ${\rm IV}^*$ over $s = 0$.
 There is a $\mu_2$-action on the Weierstrass model given by